yantiz/Item-Catalog/README.md

 - Backend: SQLAlchemy

 ## To play around with this project locally
-1. Download and install the [virtual machine](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/58488015_fsnd-virtual-machine/fsnd-virtual-machine.zip) using **Vagrant** and **VirtualBox** (or other equivalent tools).
+1. Download the [virtual machine](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/58488015_fsnd-virtual-machine/fsnd-virtual-machine.zip) using **Vagrant** and **VirtualBox** (or other equivalent tools).
-2. Download the source files of the project put them into the folder named `catalog`, which is under the path `/vagrant` of the virtual machine.
+2. Download the source files of the project and put them into the folder named `catalog` of the downloaded virtual machine.
-3. Download and install other dependencies for this project using the commands `pip install Flask-SQLAlchemy` and `pip install Flask-WTF` (Note: You might need to append
+3. Go back one level to the folder `vagrant` and get the virtual machine running by typing `vagrant up` and `vagrant ssh`.
+Make sure you've already install the **Vagrant** and **VirtualBox** (or other equivalent tools) before trying to install the virtual machine.
-`sudo` before the commands for permission concerns.)
+4. Inside the environment of the virtual machine, navigate to the path `/vagrant/catalog` and install other dependencies for this project using the commands
-4. Navigate into the folder `catalog`.
-Then set up the database and add some predefined categories into the database using the commands `python database_setup.py` and
+`pip install Flask-SQLAlchemy` and `pip install Flask-WTF` (Note: You might need to append `sudo` before the commands for some permission concerns.)
-`python add_categories.py`.
-You are welcomed to define more categories by adding more code into `add_categories`.
+5. Configure the database and add some predefined categories into the database using the commands `python database_setup.py` and `python add_categories.py`.
+You are welcomed to define more categories for this project by adding more code into `add_categories.py`.
-5. Finally, you are able to run this project by typing `python project.py`.
-Have fun.
+6. Finally, you are able to run this project by typing `python project.py`.
+When you want to finish, type `CTRL-C` to quit the project and type `exit` and `vagrant halt` to terminate the virtual machine.